Noncommutative conics in Calabi-Yau quantum projective planes: Abstract

 \section{Abstract}

-In noncommutative algebraic geometry, noncommutative quadric hyerpersurfaces are major objects of study.
-In this paper, we focus on studying the homogeneous coordinate algebras $A$ of noncommutive conics $\Projn A$ embedded into Calabi-Yau quantum projective planes.
-We give a complete classification of $A$ up to isomorphism of graded algebras, and up to equivalence of the stable categories of maximal Cohen-Macaulay modules.
-As a consequence, we show that there exists at least 9 isomorphism classes of noncommutive conics $\Projn A$.
+In noncommutative algebraic geometry, noncommutative quadric hypersurfaces are major objects of study.
+In this paper, we focus on studying noncommutative conics $\Projn A$ embedded into Calabi-Yau quantum projective planes.
+In particular, we give complete classifications of homogeneous coordinate algebras $A$ of noncommutative conics up to isomorphism of graded algebras, and of noncommutive conics $\Projn A$ up to isomorphism of noncommutative schemes. \\